OmerRonen/epiTree/README.md

 The ***epiTree*** pipeline requires the following data input:

 1. Genotype files in Plink format (bim/fam/bam), one file per chromosome named as *name_plink_file_chr1*, *name_plink_file_chr2*, etc..
-It is ok when some chromosomes are missing.
+Chromosomes can be missing.
-2. A corresponding phenotype file, where a single, binary phenotype is considered.
+2. A corresponding phenotype file, indicating a single, binary phenotype.
 Real valued phenotypes are also possible, with slight modifications to the scripts.
 3. A mapping file that maps the subject identification numbers of the phenotype file (first column) to the subject identification numbers of the genotype file (second column).
-5. A file with PCAs for individual subjects, which is assumed to have the same subject IDs as the genotype file.
+5. A file with principle components for individual subjects, which is assumed to have the same subject IDs as the genotype file.
 6. A PrediXcan [1] data base file, which is used to impute tissue specific gene expression data and can be downloaded at http://predictdb.org.